SCOREC/scorec-refs/README.md

 ## Contributing

 * Follow the style of other references (e.g., use brackets instead of quotes)
+* After adding a new reference run `fixrefs` to clean up formatting and identify any missing fields.
 * Place conference `@proceedings` entries at the end of the `bib` file
 * When you add or update a reference also add a url to the digital library (see below) where you found it.
 This will greatly help future users in case some